Venditan/address-lookup/README.md

 ## How does it work? ##

-Venditan Places jQuery plugin was written so it will do a lot of the heavy lifting for you.
+Venditan Address Lookup jQuery plugin was written so it will do a lot of the heavy lifting for you.

 ```javascript
 $('#autocomplete').places();